ScottBrian/GetAndCleanData_CourseProject/README.md

 3. CodeBook.md - decribes the variables in the tidy data set

 ## Tidy Data Set
-Note that the TidyDataSet linked to from the assignment page is unformatted and difficult to understand its structure.
-In order to see it in its proper format, please copy the url and use the following code is R:
+Note that the TidyDataSet linked to from the assignment page is unformatted and difficult to understand.
+To see it properly formatted, please copy the url and use the following code is R:

 fileUrl <- "the url for TidyDataSet on Amazon" download.file(fileUrl, destfile = "./theTidyDS") TidyDS <- read.table("./theTidyDS",header=TRUE)
-head(TidyDS,8) # comes out very nicely formated
+head(TidyDS,8) # first 8 rows properly formated

 The tidy data set is a wide format data frame with 180 rows and 81 columns.
-The columns, or features, are described in the CodeBook.md.
-The data frame itself is submitted in the assignment as a link to a text file that must be read into R using read.table in order to view it properly formatted.
+The columns (features), are described in the CodeBook.md.
 The wide format tidy data set satisfies the tidy data set requirments because:
 1. each variable that is measured is in one column
 2. each column is named with a meaning and descriptive name
-3. each different observation is in a different row - note that each single observation is considered to be the set of movement measurments for one subject doing one activity
+3. each different observation is in a different row - note that each single observation is considered to be the set of movement measurments for one subject doing one activity.

 ## run_analysis.R